ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: string
   :default: ``''``

-.. confval:: Ref. channel segmentation end name or path
+.. confval:: Ref. channel segmentation end name

   Last part of the file name or full path of the file containing the segmentation mask of the reference channel.